benpm/benpm.github.io/content/blog/cpp_memory_pool.md

 ---
-title: "C++ thread-safe smart pointer memory pool in 100 lines"
+title: "Simple, thread-safe C++ memory pool"
 date: 2021-11-28
-slug: "How to make a dead simple, thread-safe memory pool / memory arena in C++ that supports multiple types and smart pointers"
+slug: "How to make a dead simple, thread-safe memory pool / arena in C++ that supports multiple types and smart pointers"
 description: "How to make a dead simple, thread-safe memory pool / memory arena in C++ that supports multiple types and smart pointers"
 keywords: ["C++", "memory pool", "shared_ptr", "memory arena", "thread safe"]
 draft: true